 Heroin Addiction Treatment

 Heroin addiction is usually treated with a combination of medications and behavioral therapies.
 This is spoken of as ‘medication-assisted treatment’, or ‘MAT’.

-- Buprenorphine: A partial opioid agonist that works similarly to methadone, except it is more protected from abuse by its ceiling effect and more suitable for individuals with less severe dependencies
+- Buprenorphine: A partial mu agonist that works similarly to methadone, except it is more protected from abuse by its ceiling effect and more suitable for individuals with less severe dependencies.

-- 12-step facilitation therapy: A program that prepares patients for 12-step support groups and stresses the concepts of acceptance, surrender, and community involvement
+- 12-step facilitation therapy: A program that teaches patients an addiction-beating philosophy that stresses the concepts of acceptance, surrender, and community involvement.